 Top 10 Content Management Software Vendors

-Here are the rankings of the top 10 Content Management software vendors in 2015 and their market shares in 2015.
+Here are the rankings of the top 10 Content Management software vendors in 2016 and their market shares.

 Exhibit 4 shows the enterprise applications market by functional area.
 The highest growth functional markets revolve around smaller segments like eCommerce, Enterprise Performance Management, Sales Performance Management and Treasury and Risk, where first movers remain less established than those that for decades have been entrenched in functional areas like ERP, CRM and PLM.